-Derek Williams of The WOW!
+Derek Williams, Chief Executive of The WOW!
 Awards explains how investing in staff training aimed at improving customer relationships can make a real difference to your profits

 Some large organisations may be able to exist without it, but they’re often the ones that receive a lot of criticism.
 In small businesses, into which owners have usually invested their heart and soul, good customer service is crucial.
 Apart from personal pride, many small-business owner-managers realise their reputation is at stake – and that’s always worth protecting.

 Increasingly, most businesses appreciate the relationship between customer service and customer retention.
 So not only can having a good reputation for customer service help you to attract consumers, crucially, it can help you to hang on to them, which costs significantly less than having to find new ones.
 If you can exceed a customer’s expectations, you stand a very good chance of ensuring their loyalty and increasing your sales.

 They expect small businesses to offer good levels of customer service, although there is a realisation that this might not match the customer service heavyweights.
 Consumers might even be prepared to pay extra for an improved customer experience which is good for your sales team.
 A consumer expects a product or service that’s fit for purpose – and they expect good value for money.
 If there’s a fault or problem, it should be corrected.
 All of us expect to be treated with respect and courtesy.

 Yes – the customer’s perception is what counts – that’s their reality.